JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

 show you how you can build and run very small Web applications in Kotlin.
 * For a more in-depth introduction to the language, check out the [reference documentation](/docs/reference/index.html) on this site and
 [Kotlin Koans](/docs/tutorials/koans.html).
+* Micronaut also has a lot of well-detailed [guides](https://guides.micronaut.io/tags/kotlin.html), showing how you can build microservices in Kotlin.